kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/2017/04/02/broadcast-in-the-school-classroom/">Broadcast in the school classroom</a>
 * <a href="https://broadcast.plainviewplugins.com/2017/04/02/franchising-with-wordpress-and-broadcast/">Franchising with WordPress and Broadcast</a>
+* <a href="https://broadcast.plainviewplugins.com/2020/07/12/on-demand-content-syndication-with-broadcast-parent-pull/">On-Demand Content Syndication with Broadcast Parent Pull</a>
 * <a href="https://broadcast.plainviewplugins.com/2017/06/28/sharing-forms-on-a-wordpress-network/">Sharing forms on a Wordpress network</a>
 * <a href="https://broadcast.plainviewplugins.com/2017/03/28/wholesale-with-woocommerce-and-broadcast/">Wholesale with WooCommerce and Broadcast</a>